 The impact of changes in volume on operating income excludes the impact of net EAC adjustments and the impact of changes in contract mix and other program performance and is calculated based on changes in costs on individual programs at an overall margin for the segment.
+As such, changes in volume do not impact operating margins.

-Changes in net EAC adjustments typically relate to the current period impact of revisions to total estimated revenues and costs at completion.
+Changes in net EAC adjustments relate to changes in operating income and margin due to revisions to total estimated revenues and costs at completion.
 These changes reflect improved or deteriorated operating performance or award fee rates.
 For a full description of our EAC process, refer to Critical Accounting Estimates.
 Given that we have thousands of individual contracts and the types and complexity of the assumptions and estimates we must make on an on-going basis, we have both favorable and unfavorable EAC adjustments.
 We had the following aggregate EAC adjustments for the periods presented: